 Hello, I am Caro.
 I am an Instructional Designer for Lt at ADInstruments.
 Every month, our team of Instructional Designers meets for “Talking Teaching”—sessions where we share and discuss interesting articles, methods, and pedagogies.
-This time we discussed how handwriting and typing affect learning.
+This month, we discussed how handwriting and typing affect learning.

 In this blog, I’d like to summarize and discuss the information I found regarding how handwriting and typing compare in terms of memory retrieval and brain engagement.
 I synthesized information from multiple articles, which were all behind a paywall and therefore are unfortunately not freely available.
 However, I highly recommend reading the articles if you do have access to them.